-To begin the application process for state tuition and fee waivers, Massachusetts guard members are encouraged to visit the Massachusetts National Guard Website .
+To begin the application process for National Guard tuition and fee waivers, Massachusetts guard members are encouraged to visit the Massachusetts National Guard Website .
 Students must submit a Certificate of Eligibility to the Financial Aid Office each semester.

-To begin the application process for the categorical tuition waiver, veterans are encouraged to visit the Massachusetts Office of Student Financial Assistance Website.
+To begin the application process for the categorical tuition waiver, veterans, who are Massachusetts residents pursuing an undergraduate degree at MMA are encouraged to visit the Massachusetts Office of Student Financial Assistance Website.
 Students must complete the attached form (every semester) and submit a copy of your DD214 to the Financial Aid Office.

 o Who is eligible for tuition waivers at MMA?

 o MMA offers a ‘categorical tuition waiver’ as well as a ½ fee waiver to all veterans and active duty service-members who are permanent and legal residents of Massachusetts.
 This waiver can be used for any undergraduate credit-based course, provided the student is officially enrolled in an undergraduate degree program at MMA.
 This waiver covers full tuition and ½ fees.